Lastovo

 Lastovo, like the rest of the Roman province of Dalmatia, was settled by Illyrians.
-The Romans conquered and settled the entire area, retaining control until the Avar invasions and Slavic migrations in the 7th century.
-The Croats and other Slavic tribes subjugated by the Croats secured most of the Dalmatian seaboard, but some cities and islands (like Lagosta) of the romanised Dalmatians remained independent under the nominal rule of the Byzantines.
+Ancient Rome conquered and settled the entire area, retaining control until the Avar invasions and Slavic migrations in the 7th century.
+The Croats and their subject fellow Slavic tribes secured most of the Dalmatian seaboard, but some cities and islands (like Lagosta) of the romanised Dalmatians remained independent under the nominal rule of the Byzantine Empire.
 In 1000 AD the Venetians attacked and destroyed the settlement due to the island's participation in piracy along the Adriatic coast.
-After the Venetian domination, in the 13th century Lagosta joined the Republic of Ragusa where for several centuries it enjoyed a certain level of autonomy until the republic's conquest by the French, under Napoleon.
-Austria then ruled the island for the next century, then Italy for 30 years after World War I, and finally Yugoslavia until it became a part of the independent Republic of Croatia.
+After the Venetian domination, in the 13th century Lagosta joined the Republic of Ragusa where for several centuries it enjoyed a certain level of autonomy until the republic's conquest by the French under Napoleon.
+Austria then ruled the island for the next century, then Italy for 30 years following World War I, and finally Yugoslavia until it became a part of the independent Republic of Croatia.

-The island is noted for its 15th- and 16th-century Venetian architecture.
+The island is noted for its 15th- and 16th-century Venetian Renaissance architecture.
 There is a large number of churches of relatively small size, a testament to the island's long-standing Roman Catholic tradition.
 The major cultural event is the Poklade, or carnival.
 The island largely relies on its natural environment to attract tourists each season.
-In 2006 the Croatian Government made the island and its archipelago a nature park.
+In 2006 the Croatian Government designated the island and its archipelago a nature park.
+Some conservancy groups have demanded the island receive heritage status.